chinesetones/site/docs/_posts/2023-08-31-what-are-the-four-tones-in-chinese.markdown

 [![Second tone in Chinese]({{ "/assets/images/four-tones/second-tone.png" | relative_url }})](https://apps.apple.com/app/apple-store/id6444140899?pt=117273943&ct=web&mt=8)

 **Listen to the 2nd tone:**
-{% include embed-audio.html src="/assets/audio/ma-or-ma/ma2.mp3" %}
+{% include embed-audio.html src="/assets/audio/ma-or-ma/ma2.mp3" caption="má" %}

 The second tone is a **rising pitch**.
 It starts at a low pitch and rises up to a higher pitch — similar to the tone you use when asking a question in English.